walinejs/waline/docs/src/en/guide/server/notification.md

 - `SITE_NAME`: Your site name, it will be displayed in notification message.
 - `SITE_URL`: Your site url, it will be displayed in notification message.

+## Feishu/Lark Notification

+We use Feishu/Lark Webhook to send its group notifications.
+The following env variables are required.

+- `FEISHU_WEBHOOK`: Feishu Group Bot [Webhook Usages](https://open.feishu.cn/document/ukTMukTMukTM/ucTM5YjL3ETO24yNxkjN?lang=zh-CN#-537b966)
+- `FEISHU_SECRET`: As clarified by the doc from Feishu/Lark, this secret is used to sign your request to avoid abuse
+- `FEISHU_TEMPLATE`: Message template
+- `SITE_NAME`: Your site name which will be displayed in notification messages.
+- `SITE_URL`: Your site url which will be displayed in notification messages.

 ## Notification Template

 Waline supports configuring your customized notification templates for each platform separately to achieve stronger customization capabilities and i18n compatibility.